spinolio/gpdogs/README.md

 # gpdogs
-Tracking dogs at the shelter as a learning exercise
+Tracking dogs at the shelter as a learning exercise.
+Credit/blame: Buz created index.js